 (at Dec.
-31, 2020 for invested assets backing liabilities)
+31, 2021 for invested assets backing liabilities)

 Mortgages (commercial and residential) (%)

-Insured 25
+Insured 22.4

-Uninsured 75
+Uninsured 77.6

 Total 100

-- Principal and interest to the date of default are guaranteed for insured mortgages. - Residential and commercial mortgage arrears (90+ days) are 0.01%, in line with the 0.01% industry average at Dec.
-31, 2020.
+- Principal and interest to the date of default are guaranteed for insured mortgages. - Residential and commercial mortgage arrears (90+ days) are 0.01%, below the 0.2% industry average at Dec.
+31, 2021.

 Canada Life is a leader in commercial mortgages with over 60 years of experience in the commercial mortgage lending market.
+The commercial mortgage team manages risk by focusing on the financial strength of the ultimate borrower, such as private high-net-worth individuals or institutions like pension plans or Real Estate Investment Trusts.
 The participating account benefits from:

-- Expert regional teams An experienced team of experts manages the portfolio with regional offices in Vancouver, Calgary, Winnipeg, Toronto and Montreal.
+- ✓ Expert regional teams An experienced team of experts manages the portfolio with regional offices in Vancouver, Calgary, Winnipeg, Toronto and Montreal.
 They understand the regional markets and can act quickly on investment opportunities.
-This allows Canada Life to diversify our holdings across geographies and industries. - Increased return potential Commercial mortgage investments often provide higher returns relative to public fixed income, with the trade-off of lower liquidity. - Decreased volatility Commercial mortgage investments generally have lower volatility, with a credit risk profile comparable to publicly traded fixed income assets.1 - A focus on high quality assets We hold an investment grade commercial mortgage portfolio.
+This allows Canada Life to diversify our holdings across geographies and industries.

+- ✓ Increased return potential -

+Commercial mortgage investments

+often provide higher returns relative

+to public fixed income, with the

+trade-off of lower liquidity.

+- ✓ Decreased volatility Commercial mortgage investments generally have lower volatility, with a credit risk profile comparable to publicly traded fixed income assets.1 - ✓ A focus on high quality assets We hold an investment grade commercial mortgage portfolio.
 Our commercial mortgage portfolio risk rating has maintained an equivalent bond rating of A- or better over the last 5 years.1 The last default on our commercial mortgages with financial loss was more than 20 years ago.
-Less than 1% of our commercial loans deferred principal payments during the COVID-19 pandemic.

-1. Commercial mortgages are internally rated.
+^{1.} Commercial mortgages are internally rated.